ianmcchristian/SkyFlow/README.md

-# SkyFlow Lite
+# SkyFlow

 ![SkyFlow Banner](assets/banner.png)

-SkyFlow Lite is a "Digital Twin" project that simulates an airport traffic control system using a modern microservices architecture.
+SkyFlow is a "Digital Twin" project that simulates an airport traffic control system using a modern microservices architecture.

 ## Technology Stack